Custom metrics

 custom_metric.submit_single_value(value=16, model_id="6444482e5583f6ee2e572265")

-Dry run and segments work analogously to reporting aggregated metric values:
+Dry run and segments work analogously to report aggregated metric values.

 custom_metric.submit_single_value(value=16, dry_run=True)